PhilipDaniels/gapix/README.md

 * Has only been tested on my own GPX files from a Garmin Edge 1040.

 # TODO
-- Change to use Chrono and Chrono-TZ?
-Probably.
-First need to be able to reverse geocode lat-lon to timezone name.
 - Move model into its own crate.
 - Track splitting.
 Put file-level waypoints on the nearest split track.
 - Waypoint processing for warnings etc.